m-albert/scu_lab_course_ia/book/notebooks/segmentation_using_machine_learning.md

-# Segmentation Using Machine & Deep Learning
+# 4. Segmentation Using Machine Learning

 This section shows how Python can be used for machine learning based cell segmentation.